rajuneelam/General_Login_Registration/README.md

   Jsp,Servlet,Jdbc,Html,Css and Mysql

 # Folders

-  DataBase:This folder contains Database and Schema and Scripts.
+  DataBase : This folder contains Database and Schema and Scripts.

-  Screenshots:This folder contains Screenshots of Web Application Pages.
+  Screenshots : This folder contains Screenshots of Web Application Pages.

-  Login-Registration_Form:This folder contains Web Application code.
+  Login-Registration_Form : This folder contains Web Application code.